Hello Quantum: Taking your first steps into quantum computation

 There are none of these in the app version of Hello Quantum, but there is one in its sister game in the Qiskit textbook.

-Also, the IBM Quantum Experience has a whole host of non-Clifford gates.
+Also, the IBM Quantum Composer has a whole host of non-Clifford gates.
 The easiest ones to try are T and Tdg.
 You’ll need the full 15 qubit grid to figure these out, but you have all you need to have a go.